 - Chicken Romano Recipe

 - 1/4 teaspoon red pepper flakes

-- Mix together your dry spices.
-Add crushed garlic to the dry spices.
-Place on small saucer.
+- Mix together the dry spices.
+Add minced garlic to the dry spices.
+Place on a small saucer.
 Pour olive oil over mixture.
-Dip with your favorite hot French bread.
+Dip with your favorite hot French or sourdough bread.